Normal number: Properties and examples

 The concept of a normal number was introduced by Borel (1909).
 Using the Borel–Cantelli lemma, he proved that almost all real numbers are normal, establishing the existence of normal numbers.
 Sierpiński (1917) showed that it is possible to specify a particular such number.
 Becher & Figueira (2002) proved that there is a computable absolutely normal number.

 Although this construction does not directly give the digits of the numbers constructed, it shows that it is possible in principle to enumerate each digit of a particular normal number.

 The set of non-normal numbers, despite being "large" in the sense of being uncountable, is also a null set (as its Lebesgue measure as a subset of the real numbers is zero, so it essentially takes up no space within the real numbers).
 Also, the non-normal numbers (as well as the normal numbers) are dense in the reals: the set of non-normal numbers between two distinct real numbers is non-empty since it contains every rational number (in fact, it is uncountably infinite and even comeagre).
-For instance, there are uncountably many numbers whose decimal expansions (in base 3 or higher) do not contain the digit 1, and none of these numbers is normal.
+For instance, there are uncountably many numbers whose decimal expansions (in base 3 or higher) do not contain the digit 1, and none of those numbers are normal.